-TEFRA (Tax Equity and Fiscal Responsibility Act of 1982) gives states the option to make Medicaid (SoonerCare) benefits available to children with physical or mental disabilities who would not ordinarily be eligible for Supplemental Security Income (SSI) benefits because of their parent’s income or resources.
+TEFRA (Tax Equity and Fiscal Responsibility Act of 1982) gives states the option to make Medicaid (SoonerCare) benefits available to children with severe physical or mental disabilities, who would not ordinarily be eligible for Supplemental Security Income (SSI) benefits because of their parent’s income or resources.
 This option allows children who are eligible for institutional services to be cared for in their homes.
 Children with disabilities eligible under TEFRA will get full health insurance coverage under Medicaid services that include coverage with SoonerCare Child Health Program.

 - Be under the age of 19;

-- meet the Social Security definition of disability;
+- Meet the Social Security definition of disability;

-- meet one of the three levels of institutional care which are: intermediate care facility for the intellectually disabled, nursing facility, or hospital;
+- Meet one of the three levels of institutional care which are: intermediate care facility for the intellectually disabled, nursing facility, or hospital;

-- the estimated cost of caring for the child at home cannot exceed the estimated cost of caring for the child in the institution.
+- The estimated cost of caring for the child at home cannot exceed the estimated cost of caring for the child in the institution.

 AT Services Provided/Covered